MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ## Operate in multiple geographic regions

 It's common for an organization to operate in multiple geographic regions.
-Common reasons to use multiple Azure regions include:
+Typical reasons to use multiple Azure regions include:

 - **Run different workloads in different regions**, such as to be close to a specific customer base or business partner, or to use Azure services that aren't available in a specific Azure region.
 - **Support a geographically dispersed user base.** For example, if you operate in multiple countries, or if your customers use your services from multiple countries, it might make sense to have Azure resources in each location.
 Alternatively, you can consider using a single region and then use [Azure Front Door](/azure/frontdoor/front-door-overview) to accelerate global traffic to that region.